jsapolu99/jsapolu99.github.io/projects/goc.md

 For the final project of EE 160, our team was tasked with creating an ASCII based game.
 After much deliberation my 2 group members and I, decided on creating a shooting game and aptly naming it Glock on the Clock.
 In the game the player controls a ship ">", and has to shoot all the randomly generated targets "+" on the stage before the times runs out.

 ## How the Game Works:
-Shooter Game: (SRS DOCUMENT)

 (Playing Field) Room to Roam
--border around the grid indicating position limits
+- border around the grid indicating position limits

 (Player Avatar) Character and Movement 'wasd'
--ability to move in all directions considering objects and limits -doesn't leave trail
+- ability to move in all directions considering objects and limits
+- doesn't leave trail
--makes which way character is facing distinct
+- makes which way character is facing distinct

 (Ability) Shooting 'o'
--pressing a button fires bullet from character traveling in same direction while considering objects and limits -bullet stops and disappears after hitting a wall or target -can hit targets (the collision is recognized with score)
+- pressing a button fires bullet from character traveling in same direction while considering objects and limits
+  - bullet stops and disappears after hitting a wall or target
+- can hit targets (the collision is recognized with score)

 (Ability) Grenade 'i'
--button press to throw a grenade in front of character -rids anything destroyable in square radius (player included) -player can die and lose lives
+- button press to throw a grenade in front of character
+- rids anything destroyable in square radius (player included)
+  - player can die and lose lives
--considers limits, character orientation, and character position -'nades bounce back to land in an open position if too many obstacles ahead or too close to the border -shows an animation of explosion considering limits and player -score increases the same amount as targets destroyed
+- considers limits, character orientation, and character position
+  - 'nades bounce back to land in an open position if too many obstacles ahead or too close to the border
+- shows an animation of explosion considering limits and player
+- score increases the same amount as targets destroyed

 (2nd Degree Ability) Nuke 'i button upgrade'
--grenade upgrade functioning the same
+- grenade upgrade functioning the same
-  -except only unlocks through the shop and with enough score -all nades become nukes for a round if the option is bought -bigger blast radius, different display messages, different animations and visuals (distinguishable from regular grenades) -destroying targets still recognized with incrementing score -suicide still recognized especially with the larger radius -still recognizes boundaries and the character position/orientation
+  - except only unlocks through the shop and with enough score
+  - all nades become nukes for a round if the option is bought
+- bigger blast radius, different display messages, different animations and visuals (distinguishable from regular grenades)
+- destroying targets still recognized with incrementing score
+- suicide still recognized especially with the larger radius
+- still recognizes boundaries and the character position/orientation

 (Danger) Yourself
 - blast radius is a kill zone for the player